 If you are a mainline Protestant, that is, not Roman Catholic, your Bible is made up of two parts, the Old Testament and the New Testament.

-The Old Testament is organized into four parts: the Pentateuch, the Historical Books, the Writings, and the Prophets.
+The Old Testament is organized into four parts: the The Pentateuch is a Christian term the first five books of the Old Testament.
+These books contain stories of Israel's early history, God's covenants, and many laws such as the Ten Commandments).
+More, the Historical Books, the Writings, and the Prophets.

-- The Historical Books, Joshua through Esther, describe life in the new land for the Israelites.
+- The Historical Books, The successor of Moses, Joshua led the Israelites into Canaan More through Queen in Persia who prevented an anti-Jewish pogrom More, describe life in the new land for the Israelites.

 - At the end of the Old Testament are the Prophets.

 One of the reasons the prophetic books are located at the end of the Old Testament is that Christians interpret these prophecies to point to the coming of Christ.

 This is different from the Jewish Scriptures.
 The Jewish Scriptures are organized into three parts: the Torah, the Prophets, and the Writings (in Hebrew, Torah, Nevi’im, and Ketuvim).
 Sometimes, you will hear the Jewish Scriptures being called the Tanak, taking the first letter of each of names of these sections.
 In this tradition, the prophets are connected to their history because the prophets lived and spoke at critical times in the lives of God’s people.